swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

 You fixed some of the previous issues:

 - [x] Training metrics can be visualized live during the experiment
-- [x] Multiple experiments can be compared visually in TensorBoard

 !!! abstract "Take away"